 Proton VPN is slower than ExpressVPN, which can affect torrent speeds in a bad way.
 And torrenting (P2P/BitTorrent) use is restricted to paying customers.
 By connecting to one of the special torrenting servers, you get full torrenting support, along with no logs, and leak protection.

-While both of these services are secure, and prevent your IP address from leaking onto the internet, ExpressVPN is definitely faster for torrenting.
+While both of these services are secure and prevent your IP address from leaking onto the internet, ExpressVPN is definitely faster for torrenting.
 This makes ExpressVPN the winner in the torrenting category as well.

-Now, to recap, ExpressVPN comes out on top for both streaming and torrenting.
+To recap, ExpressVPN comes out on top for both streaming and torrenting.

 What good would a VPN be if it didn't have unbreakable encryption and ironclad security?
 Not much.

-To be a top VPN you need to use strong encryption algorithms and secure VPN protocols.
-(Fast protocols on a fast network wouldn't hurt either!)
+To be a top VPN, you need to use strong encryption algorithms and secure VPN protocols (fast protocols on a fast network wouldn't hurt either!).

 Let's take a look at how these services rank on encryption and security.